tartley/rerun2/README.md

 Things one might dislike about it:

+* It currently only has a hard-coded list of files that it ignores changes to.
+  So if you use it to run Python tests, and that generates or modifies the files in your __pycache__ directory, then it knows to ignore those, so you won't trigger a cascade of re-executions of COMMAND.
+But most filesystem side-effects of your COMMAND will trigger an endless cycle of updates.
+I was about to add something like an '--ignore' flag, when I discovered 'entr' (see below), so perhaps I don't have to.
 * It uses *inotify* to recieve filesystem events, so won't work outside of Linux.
   For a cross-platform solution, consider this project's precursor, https://github.com/tartley/rerun (see below).